• Skip to primary navigation

 Nothing beats waking up to a healthy breakfast.
 Especially when that breakfast has chocolate in it!
 Yessir, these overnight oats are loaded to the brim with chocolatey goodness, without the sugar overload that normally comes with it.

-Overnight oats are one of my quick weekday breakfast staples since they’re satisfying and healthy.
+Overnight oats are one of my quick weekday breakfast staples since they’re satisfying and filling.
 What’s faster than making breakfast the night before with zero prep required in the morning?
 Nada.
 Make ahead recipes rule.

 • Prep only takes 5 minutes